shagunattri/bashbook/bash/vim.md

-w -> move cursor frwd by one word e -> move cursor to end of word
+w -> move cursor frwd by one word e -> move cursor to end of word b -> move cursor back by one word

 0 beginning of the line
 $ ->moves to end of the line